inexxt/GTAP2019/Description.md

       (an image showing the embedding)

-  4. Now we do the final isomorphism, between Lehmer codes and real bijections.
+  4. As a fourth step, we do the final isomorphism, between Lehmer codes and real bijections.
 Having the type of bijections as `_~_`, what we want are two functions

       ```agda
       eval  : {n : ℕ} -> (Lehmer n) -> (Fin n ~ Fin n)